-- The NRG Community Solar Farm in Minisink, New York is one of the largest community solar farms in the state.
+- The Clearway Community Solar Farm in Minisink, New York is one of the largest community solar farms in the state.

 A quick drive through neighborhoods in the Hudson Valley could reveal arrays of solar panels—on roofs here, in fields there.
 Clean energy efforts are definitely seen more often in the region, thanks in part to various state initiatives and solar panel-leasing programs, but tree cover, sunlight levels, and home orientation (not to mention cost of installation and maintenance) can be barriers to entry for rooftop solar.
 And one alternative— green energy products from service companies or ESCOs—have scared off many customers with variable energy rates, especially after the initial contract term.